VashuChaudhary/SanGeet/README.md

 # Spotify-Clone
-Just a clone of Spotify app.

-Using only HTML, CSS.
+Designed a static interface to showcase responsive design skills using HTML and CSS.